chayanbain4/notes-api/README.md

 DELETE /api/notes/:id
-Deletes a note by its ID (e.g., /api/notes/1). this is my readme file can u modify it so ook professional readme file?
+Deletes a note by its ID (e.g., /api/notes/1).